Hemanthkumar-V/freshersbatch-oct16/assignments/READme.txt

 hello hemanth we are starting with second assignment be more excitement I have made some modifications in the html-assignjment branch

 this changes iam making in css-assignment branch

+this is my secong changes in css-assignment branch